-Bonner David Art Gallery Private Art • CHAPTER 4: Arts and Culture
+Bonner David Art Gallery Private Art

+• CHAPTER 4: Arts and Culture

-Introduction Downtown Scottsdale has experienced steady economic growth and development since the adoption of the original Downtown Plan in 1984.
+Downtown Scottsdale has experienced steady economic growth and development since the adoption of the ORIGINAL Downtown Plan in 1984.
 The results of this economic viability can be seen in the mix of Old Town land uses, activities and development: increasing population, numerous hotels, major employers, boutique offices and creative spaces, a prominent medical campus, destination and unique specialty retail, strategic public investments, cultural facilities, nightlife and entertainment venues, and art galleries all of which combine to create a vibrant hub for resident, worker, and visitor economic activity.
 Growing and nurturing this diverse economic base is critical to Old Town's continued success.

 Economic vitality for Old Town Scottsdale is encouraged and maintained through public and private investment, the character and quality of development, and strengthening Old Town's competitive position among similar locations with comparable land use patterns.
 This chapter of the plan establishes economic goals and policies that encourage Old Town to be a sustainable and functional mixed-use center for the city and region.
 These policies emphasize the need for urban development that encompasses specialty retail, arts/cultural opportunities, office, residential, hotel/tourism uses, as well as retention and expansion opportunities for major employers, as the underpinnings for an economically healthy downtown.
 The plan provides the framework within which the private sector can assume a strong leadership role in the revitalization and continued emergence of Old Town, ensuring economic viability into the future.

+"I like the urban flavor of different activities Downtown." ~ Focus Group Participant, 2007

+GOAL EV 1

+SUPPORT OLD TOWN'S PROMINENT ECONOMIC ROLE AS A HUB FOR ARTS, CULTURE, RETAILING, DINING, ENTERTAINMENT, TOURISM, EVENTS, AND EMPLOYMENT.

+Encourage land uses, activities, and special events that support downtown AS A GENERAL PLAN DESIGNATED GROWTH AREA as a primary commercial, cultural and tourism destination, to maintain downtown's economic role in the community.

+Promote downtown as an environment attractive to both leisure visitors and a skilled workforce.

+Attract tourism-supporting land uses, activities, and special events to reinforce Old Town as a robust tourism destination.

+Proactively address economic and social changes by examining Old Town goals on a regular basis, to Ensure responsiveness to shifts in economic, social, environmental, and market conditions.

-"I like the urban flavor of different activities Downtown." ~ Focus Group Participant, 2007 Goals & Policies GOAL EV 1 SUPPORT OLD TOWN'S PROMINENT ECONOMIC ROLE AS A HUB FOR ARTS, CULTURE, RETAILING, DINING, ENTERTAINMENT, TOURISM, EVENTS, AND EMPLOYMENT. • Policy EV 1.1 Encourage land uses, activities, and special events that support downtown as a General Plan designated Growth Area. • Policy EV 1.2 Promote downtown as an environment attractive to both leisure visitors and a skilled workforce. • Policy EV 1.3 Attract tourism-supporting land uses, activities, and special events to reinforce Old Town as a robust tourism destination. • Policy EV 1.4 Appeal to residents, visitors, and workers with programs and services that support a high quality, year-round, successful mix of retail, dining, entertainment, emerging enterprises, and small businesses that contribute to Old Town's unique character.
+Appeal to residents, visitors, and workers by creating and delivering WITH programs and services that support a high quality, year-round, successful mix of retail, dining, entertainment, emerging enterprises, and small businesses that contribute to Old Town's unique character.